-- What is the scientific innovation of proposed effort? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - What is the likelihood of achieving influential results?
+- What is the scientific innovation of proposed effort? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - What is the likelihood of achieving influential results? - Is the Data Management Plan suitable for the proposed research?